 Klipsch has a good balance of price and quality, while the SVS PB-2000 Pro is more powerful and has more ways to connect.

 A 10-inch subwoofer may not be enough for your home theater.
 The next step is to get a subwoofer that has a 12-inch driver.
 These subwoofers are best suited for larger rooms and if you don’t mind paying thousands of dollars for the best low-frequency output.
 We’ll be comparing the Klipsch R-120SW to the SVS PB-2000 Pro in this category.

-Both subwoofers are faithful to their brand’s design guidelines when it comes to aesthetics.
-The Klipsch R120SW enclosure has sharp edges and black-textured wood grain.
+Two subwoofers are faithful to their brand’s design guidelines when it comes to aesthetics.
+The Klipsch R-120SW enclosure has sharp edges and black-textured wood grain.
 The SVS PB-2000 Pro, on the other hand, has rounded edges similar to the PB-1000.
 It also has the black ash finish that SVS subs are famous for.

-Both subwoofers have line-level/LFERCA jacks for connectivity.
+Both subwoofers have line-level/LFE RCA jacks for connectivity.
 The SVS PB-2000 Pro’s Bluetooth connectivity is a major advantage.
-You can also use the USB port to connect various accessories, such as the SVS SoundPath Wireless Audio Adapter to place wireless subwoofers.
+You can plug in different things to the USB port, like the SVS SoundPath Wireless Audio Adapter, which helps you use wireless subwoofers.